Learn to Row Summer Camp

 Gain familiarity with rowing-based workouts

 A typical practice will include stretching, land coaching on the ergs (rowing machines), light erg workouts to work on fundamentals of the rowing motion, and rowing on the water as a boat.
 Includes 2 rowing sessions per day as well as a Wakefield Crew t-shirt.

-Price is $300 per session.
-Scholarships available if need be.
+Price is $300 per week of camp.
+Scholarships are available if needed.
 Wakefield Crew does not want there to be any financial barriers to the sport.

 Please contact Coach David Noyes for additional info, questions, or to register: